Area128/fpstm8/README.md

 A typical disk has the MBR on sector 0 and the first partition on sector 2048.
 This, very conveniently, leaves 2047 unused 512-byte sectors between the MBR and the first partition.
 Sectors 3 & 4 respectively, are the default settings in both the bootloader and the sample application.

 The image produced, will look like any other SD card with a FAT partition to any other device.
 The bootloader is configured to look for the hidden data in the unused space.

+## TODO
+* **Test**.
+This code has barely been tested on an STM8S.
+More extensive testing before releasing it in the wild, would be wise.
+* **Simplify**.
+To streamline the development of the main app, a utility that combines the bootloader and app binaries for SWIM programming, would be handy.
+* **Optimise**.
+The size of the bootloader can probably be reduced further.
+Besides re-writing parts in assembly, an obvious example would be the CRC calculation.
+The calculation could be skipped replaced with a single flash read if a unique identifier was stored in a fixed location or at the end of the app binary.